 Hasselt was founded around the 7th century.
 Its name is derived from the Germanic ‘Hasaluth’, meaning hazelnut forest.
 Arnold IV, Count of Loon, approved the city rights in 1232.
 Hasselt was part of the County of Loon, whose boundaries roughly coincided with those of modern-day Limburg.
 At the time, Hasselt was not the capital of the province but it developed into a very important city for the county thanks to its vicinity to the count’s fortress and the Herkenrode Abbey in Kuringen.
 Hasselt remained the most important city in the country until 1794, when the entire Prince-Bishopric of Liège was annexed to France.
 Following the defeat of Napoleon and the unification with the Netherlands from 1815 to 1830, the old name of Loon was replaced with Limburg.
 Belgium became an independent state in 1830 and nine years later, Hasselt was named the capital of the Belgian province of Limburg

 It is very unlikely that you will leave Hasselt empty-handed.
-Enjoy window shopping, browse exclusive boutiques and discover the latest trends in the ‘Capital of Taste’.
+Enjoy window shopping, browse exclusive boutiques and discover the latest trends in our city.
 This really is the ideal destination for a ‘shop-till-you-drop weekend’!
 Shops are open throughout the year form 10 am to 6 pm, Monday to Saturday.
 There are also special ‘shopping Sundays’.
 The shopping streets are pedestrianised.

 Enjoy tasty treats

 Our lively capital is a feast for all the senses.
 The cosy streets in the city centre are home to countless restaurants, cafés and cosy terraces.
 The ultimate local specialties?
 Jenever and speculaas!